What’s Jewish about Fair Trade?

 The primary Jewish tool for helping the poor is tzedakah.
 According to the great 12th century Jewish scholar, Rabbi Moses ben Maimonides, the highest form of tzedakah is entering into a business partnership or giving a person a job so that he or she can become self-sufficient.
 When we buy fair trade products, we are effectively entering into a business partnership with the artisan or farmer, and our partnership supports fair trade producers to lift themselves out of poverty.

-- As Jews, we are obligated to insure that workers are treated justly.
+- As Jews, we are obligated to ensure that workers are treated justly.

 “You shall not abuse a needy or destitute laborer, whether a fellow countryman or a stranger in one of the communities of your land.
 You must pay him his wages on the same day, before the sun sets, for he is needy and he risks his life for it.”(Deut.
 24:14-15)